ttscoff/vitag/README.md

 ## vitag

-A script for Mac OS X (10.9+) that reads files and folder paths and their current tags into a text document, opens it in an editor, and applies any tag changes when the file is saved and closed.
+Vitag is a script for Mac OS X (10.9+) that reads files and folder paths and their current tags into a text document, opens it in an editor, and applies any tag changes when the file is saved and closed.

 ### Installation